katzlabbrandeis/blech_data_transfer/README.md

     7) Recording path
 - Directory to be copied can be specified both via the command line and via popup

+# Scripts in the src directory

+## blech_data_transfer.py
+This script handles the transfer of ephys data from a local machine to the server.
+It:
+- Validates that the data folder exists and contains required metadata (.info file)
+- Allows users to select which user account and subfolder to transfer data to
+- Copies all files and directories from the local data folder to the server
+- Logs the transfer details in a dataset frame for tracking purposes
+- Ensures data isn't duplicated by checking if the experiment already exists

+## blech_data_sentry.py
+This script scans the server file system for datasets and checks for accompanying metadata.
+It:
+- Identifies datasets by looking for info.rhd files
+- Checks if required metadata files (*.info) are present for each dataset
+- Saves results to a CSV file for tracking purposes
+- Supports a blacklist to exclude certain directories from scanning
+- Provides detailed logging of the scanning process

+## dataset_handler.py
+This script manages the dataset frame that tracks all data transfers.
+It:
+- Checks for logs both locally and on the server
+- Merges logs if they exist in both locations
+- Ensures logs are up-to-date and consistent
+- Provides functionality to add new entries to the dataset frame
+- Validates server access and handles file synchronization

 # How to use

 ## blech_data_transfer.py